rust-lang/book/src/appendix-03-derivable-traits.md

 These traits listed here are the only ones defined by the standard library that can be implemented on your types using `derive`.
-Other traits defined in the standard library don’t have sensible default behavior, so it’s up to you to implement them in a way that makes sense for what you’re trying to accomplish.
+Other traits defined in the standard library don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.

 An example of a trait that can’t be derived is `Display`, which handles formatting for end users.
 You should always consider the appropriate way to